nrfconnect/sdk-nrf/samples/wifi/shutdown/README.rst

 1. Initializes the Wi-Fi driver.
 #.
 Scans for available Wi-Fi networks to verify that the Wi-Fi driver is operational.
 #.
-Shuts down the Wi-Fi driver.
+Brings down the Wi-Fi network interface, which automatically directs the Wi-Fi driver to power down the nRF70 device.
 #.
 Puts the nRF5340 SoC in the lowest possible power consumption mode.

 User Interface
 **************

 Button 1:
-   Wakes up the nRF5340 SoC and initializes the Wi-Fi chipset.
+   Wakes up the nRF5340 SoC, brings up the Wi-Fi network interface, which automatically directs the Wi-Fi driver to power on the nRF70 device.
    The sample then scans for available Wi-Fi networks to verify that the Wi-Fi driver is operational.

 Button 2:
-   Shuts down the Wi-Fi driver.
+   Brings down the Wi-Fi network interface, which automatically directs the Wi-Fi driver to power down the nRF70 device.
    The nRF5340 SoC is put into the lowest possible power consumption mode.